 As explained in Section 2202.2, notice is optional for works published on or after March 1, 1989.
-In the case of aPrior to that date, a notice was required when a U.S. dramatic work was publicly distributed published in visually perceptible copies, such as a script.
+Prior to that date, a notice was required when a U.S. dramatic work was publicly distributed in visually perceptible copies, such as a script.
 When a notice is included on a copy of a dramatic work, it is considered acceptable if it appears in any of the locations described in Sections 2207.1(A) or 2207.1(E) or if the notice appears on the first page of the work.